 Health - physical or mental Sex life or sexual orientation Processing Anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.
 Processing can be automated or manual.
-Data subject The identified or identifiable individual whose personal data is held or processed.
-Data controller A person or organisation that determines the purposes and the means of processing of personal data.
-Data processor A person or other body, other than an employee of the data controller, who processes personal data on behalf of the data controller.
-Personal data breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.
+Data Subject The identified or identifiable individual whose personal data is held or processed.
+Data Controller A person or organisation that determines the purposes and the means of processing of personal data.
+Data Processor A person or other body, other than an employee of the data controller, who processes personal data on behalf of the data controller.
+Personal Data Breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.

-4. The data controller
+4. The Data Controller

-Our school processes personal data relating to parents, pupils, staff, governors, visitors and others, and therefore is a data controller.
+The Trust processes personal data relating to parents, pupils, staff, Governors, visitors and others, and therefore is a data controller.

-The school is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.
+The School is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.

-5. Roles and responsibilities
+5. Roles and Responsibilities